fbpx

 The first step is to contact your mortgage lender and explain your situation.

-They may offer temporary solutions, such as a mortgage holiday or a reduced payment plan, to help you through this difficult time.
+They may offer temporary solutions.
+For example, a mortgage holiday or a reduced payment plan, to help you through this difficult time.

 2. Downsize